 Let’s dive in!

 As the term indicates, in-house development is simply a development process that is handled by an organization internally.
-If you have staff with the knowledge, you can develop a software within your organization with the contribution of IT staff and.
+If you have staff with the knowledge, you can develop an Enterprise Information System within your organization with the contribution of IT staff and.

-- Better understanding of requirement of the system.
+- Better understanding of requirement of the enterprise information system.
 Internal staff will have better understanding of the requirements of the system to be than outside developers.

 - Insufficient number of staff on the software development projects which may cause delay and over spending.